GuruMaps/iOSManual/03-settings.md

 Read also: [Cache Info](/03-settings.md#advanced).

-**Note**: map download speed can vary while using an online sources, and depends on the speed of your Internet connection and the speed of the server from where the map is downloaded.
+**Note**: map download speed can vary while using online sources, and depends on the speed of your Internet connection and the speed of the server from where the map is downloaded.

 In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
 You can add any source of maps you like using a special XML file that contains formatted description from the map provider.